dbertella/conf-sketches/jsday-2016/day-2.md

   - `miss function`: do we really need a shorthand for manually defining a constructor Function?

   - `the prototype`: If you want to write once and use your code in multiple situation, prototypal inheritance makes this easy.
-  - `class`: does she really add something new to the language and will she simplify everybody's life?
+  - `class`: does it really add something new to the language and will she simplify everybody's life?

 *OOP is good for you... at least that what they say*